 Since 2008, the Company has carried out initiatives within the framework of the Company agreement concerning employees with disabilities: actions to hire, integrate and train people with disabilities, to raise awareness and train employees involved in integrating disabled workers, and support job retention by adapting workstations.
 This agreement was renewed in late 2017 for a period of 4 years.

 Workplace health and safety

-bioMérieux teams are targeting a 30% reduction in the rate of occupational accidents by 2020.
-The 2015 rate of 2.1 should be reduced to 1.6, which is especially low for the industrial sector internationally.
+bioMérieux teams are targeting a reduction in the rate of occupational accidents by 2020 to reach a rate of 1.6 or less, which is especially low for the industrial sector internationally.
 The Health, Safety and Environmental policy, initially developed for production facilities, has gradually been expanded to include commercial subsidiaries as well.

 Our US subsidiary launched a road safety training program in 2016 for all employees who use their vehicle for professional purposes.